mrgamernavshorts/nfactorial/README.md

 ## Build Instructions

-Use `yay -Sy nfactorial-git` or clone the source code and use `make nfactorial-git`.
+Use `yay -Sy nfactorial-git` or clone the source code and use `make nfactorialt`.

 ## Useage